 American Foxhounds are a breed with several contrasting traits.
 They are generally extremely friendly with family, strangers, and other animals.
 They were bred to think and hunt independently, and operate as a part of a pack.

 Many are still used as pack hunters to this day.
 If they are raised outside of a pack, they will bond strongly with their owner and family.
 Although they are independent, they do not like to be left alone and are known to become destructive if they become bored.

 Training an American Foxhound

-Although the American Foxhound has a stubborn streak, if they are trained and socialized from a young age many owners will not experience any problems.
+Although the American Foxhound puppy has a stubborn streak, if they are trained and socialized from a young age, many dog owners will not experience any problems.
 Like other hounds, they may still run off and ignore commands if they catch a scent.
 But for the most part, this breed will try their best to learn and follow commands.